Weighted non-autonomous $L^q(L^p)$ maximal regularity for complex systems: Uniform estimates for elliptic operators

 \subsection{Square roots and bounds on \texorpdfstring{\boldsymbol{$\Wx^{-1,p}$}}{W-1p}}

 As an m-$\omega$-sectorial operator, $B+\shift$ possesses a square root $(B+\shift)^\frac{1}{2}$.
 It acts as an isomorphism $\Wx^{1,2} \to \Lx^2$ according to the solution of the Kato square root problem~\cite{Kato}.
 As a consequence of coefficient regularity, $(B+\shift)^\frac{1}{2}$ extrapolates to an isomorphism $\Wx^{1,p} \to \Lx^p$ for \emph{all} $p\in (1,\infty)$.
-Similar ideas were already employed in~\cite{Fackler18}, but relying on the Gaussian property, which ties these results to the scalar case and is notably more technical.
-Instead, we use recent results established by the first-named author in~\cite[Thm.~1.1]{Lp-Kato}.
+Similar ideas were already employed in~\cite{Fackler18}, but relying on the Gaussian property, which was only established in the scalar case $m=1$ and is notably more technical.
+Instead, we use recent results established by the author in~\cite[Thm.~1.1]{Lp-Kato}.
 Indeed, in the case $p\leq 2$, its application is justified by Theorem~\ref{Thm: Lp bounds semigroup}, whereas in the case $p\geq 2$, we appeal to Proposition~\ref{Prop: DK elliptic} in conjunction with Remark~\ref{Rem: compatible}.

 \begin{theorem} Let $p\in (1,\infty)$.
 Then $(B+\shift)^\frac{1}{2}$ extrapolates to a (compatible) isomorphism $\Wx^{1,p} \to \Lx^p$. \end{theorem}